Welcome to Term 3 in Grade 6.

-The Grade 6 teachers are Leah Morgan, Michael Logan, Sarah Psomotragos and Alison Shuttleworth.
+The Grade 6 teachers are Leah Morgan, Sarah Psomotragos, Andrew Tzivanidis and Xavier Jones.

 Literacy – Reading

-The Grade 6 teachers will work alongside each student to ensure that they have an individual reading goal based on the Fountas and Pinnell Benchmark Assessment System.
-These goals will be focused at the students’ point of need.
-Teachers will monitor each student’s progress in regards to their reading goals, through participation in weekly guided reading sessions.
+The Grade 6 teachers will work alongside each student to ensure that they have an individual reading goal, focused at the students’ point of need.
+Teachers will monitor each student’s progress through participation in weekly Literature Circle groups and during individual reading conferences.

 This term, our foci in reading sessions will include: